system-zero/system-zero/data/docs/la.md

     # StringType    Time.to_string (null or IntegerType time) # ctime()
     # IntegerType   Time.to_seconds (MapType tm)              # mktime()
     # StringType    Time.format (StringType fmt, null or MapType tm) # strftime()

+  (notes:
+     - most of them are self explanatory, as they correspond to standard C functions

+     - almost all of them are wrappers around the underlying internal libraries
+       - all of them match the function name and most of them the function arguments of their counterparts

+        - not all of them they call their equivalants

+        - with the same consistent way, they are being used in C which writes this code

+     - those are all excuses to avoid writting extented documentation (but yea should be self explanatory, or anyway at least there is consistency)

 # Library
   # Argparse Interface